 Core#

-impacthpc.src.core Package#
+impactshpc.src.core Package#

-Core classes and functions of ImpactHPC
+Core classes and functions of ImpactsHPC

-- class impacthpc.src.core.CorrelationMode(*values)#
+- class impactshpc.src.core.CorrelationMode(*values)#

 Enumeration representing the correlation mode of a value.
 See Uncertainty.